-Last year I actually had a person meet me at a restaurant and tell me about their amazing idea of building a site the size of LinkedIn on a budget of only $1500.
-In that moment I fantasized I was Batman and I had just seen the bat signal.
+Last year I actually had a person meet me at a restaurant and tell me about their amazing idea of building a site of the magnitude of LinkedIn on a budget of $1500.
+In that exact moment I fantasized about being Batman and having just seen the bat signal in the sky.

 Remember, your time is valuable and there are plenty of opportunities out there if you are good at what you do.

 MY ADVICE TO COMPANIES LOOKING TO HIRE A WEB DEVELOPER…